Muhammed-AlReay/Muhammed-AlReay/README.md

 <h1 align="center">Hi 👋, I'm Muhammed-AlReay</h1>
-<h3 align="center">passionate about AI and Data Science, with hands-on experience in building machine learning models, analyzing data, and designing dashboards that support decision-making.
-I work on full machine learning pipelines — from training and evaluation to deployment.
-I also do data analysis using Python and SQL, with tools like Power BI and Tableau.
-I'm particularly interested in Natural Language Processing (NLP) and Computer Vision, and I build simple web apps using Streamlit and Flask.
-I’ve worked on real-world projects in healthcare, e-commerce, and education, and I’ve completed multiple internships and training programs.
-Always excited to learn something new and build meaningful solutions with data.</h3>
+<h3 align="center">Passionate about artificial intelligence and data science, I have practical experience in building machine learning models, analyzing data, and designing dashboards to support decision-making.
+I work on complete machine learning pathways—from training and evaluation to deployment—using Streamlit, Flask, and Django.
+I also perform data analytics using Python and SQL, with tools such as Power BI and Tableau.
+Currently, I am particularly interested in Natural Language Processing (NLP) and Computer Vision.
+I have worked on practical projects in healthcare, e-commerce, and education, and have completed numerous internships and training programs.
+I am always eager to learn new things and build effective data-driven solutions.</h3>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=muhammed-alreay" alt="muhammed-alreay" /></a> </p>